ORBAT/S4QS-RS/README.md

     "tableConfig": {

       // monolithic (i.e. no time series tables used) table configuration for the base table some_table_name.
-      // The base table name is extracted from S3 URI by regex in the "table" property above) "some_table_name": {
+      // The base table name is extracted from S3 URIs by the regex in the "table" property above "some_table_name": {
         // SQS queue parameters for this specific table.
         // The queue **must** contain only events for this specific table.